 • Thin film/heterojunction based high efficiency solar cell addressed aimed at reducing global energy consumption.

 Table of Contents

-- Crystallography, Band Structure and Density of States at Nanoscale:
+3. Crystallography, Band Structure, and Density of States at Nanoscale

-- Synthesis of Noble Metal Nanoparticles and Its Applications:
+6. Synthesis of Noble Metal Nanoparticles: Chemical and Physical Routes

-- Biological Synthesis of Metallic Nanoparticles: A Green Alternate.
+7. Biological Synthesis of Metallic Nanoparticles: A Green Alternative

 Sunipa Roy received her M.Tech degree in VLSI and microelectronics from West Bengal University of Technology in 2009 and her PhD in engineering from Jadavpur University, ETCE Dept in 2014.
 She has served as a senior research fellow of the Council of Scientific and Industrial Research, Govt of India.
 She is a Chartered Engineer of Institution of Engineers (India) and a member of IEEE.
 Presently she is Head in the Electronics and Telecommunication Engg.
 Department at Guru Nanak Institute of Technology (JIS Group).
 Her research interests include MEMS, nanocrystalline metal oxide, graphene and its application as a gas sensor.
 She has authored one book (CRC Press) and published several research papers in referred international journals and national/international conferences.
 She also supervises PhD students.

 Dr. Chandan Kumar Ghosh is an Assistant Professor at School of Materials Science and Nanotechnology, Jadavpur University.
 He received Ph.D. from Department of Physics, Jadavpur University in the year 2010.
 His main scientific interest includes: synthesis and study of optical properties of nanomaterials, green synthesis of noble metal nanoparticles, antibacterial activity of nanomaterials and electronic structure calculation by density functional theory.
 He has published more than 45 papers in different peer reviewed international journals.